REslim30/ATOMfeeds/README.md

     parsing an invalid PUT request.

-    In essence, the server ensures logical ordering amongst valid requests, but handles invalid requests concurrently.
+    In essence, the server ensures logical ordering amongst valid requests, but handles invalid requests in any order.
 Please let me know if this is unacceptable.

 ### Notes on testing
     - Unit tests were created.